-Earn your PADI Coral Reef Researcher Distinctive Speciality, gain work experience in marine conservation AND get career training from Conservation Careers!
+Earn your PADI Coral Reef Researcher Distinctive Speciality, gain work experience in marine conservation plus choose from additional research or career experience!

 Start your career in ocean conservation by completing an internship in Mexico.
 You will be introduced to coral reef research techniques and participate in basic coral reef health monitoring such as using Coral Watch surveys.
 You will have the opportunity to conduct coral restoration activities in and outside the water on the Mesoamerican Barrier Reef, the second largest in the world while running other marine conservation initiatives like plastic cleanups and environmental awareness programs.

 Join our international team located on Mexico’s Carribean coast to gain experience in marine conservation and start your career in the field.
 The team here work with local authorities to protect the unique habitat of the Marine Biosphere Reserve of the Mexican Caribbean home to unique habitats such as coral reefs, seagrass meadows, mangrove forests, and Mexico’s famously magical cenotes.